2017 EFMD Case Writing Award in the Urban Transition Challenges Category

 - Dr. Shawna Pandya – physician, scientist, entrepreneur and citizen astronaut

-On March 5-7, 2018, Edmonton will be hosting the Cities and Climate Change Science Conference: “Fostering new scientific knowledge for cities based on science, practice and policy.”
+On March 5-7, 2018, Edmonton hosted the Cities and Climate Change Science Conference: “Fostering new scientific knowledge for cities based on science, practice and policy.”

 Cities & climate change (Imperatives for action)